 As usual, the features have a short description written below them.
 You can open the box from the top, and pull out the cardboard sleeve inside.
 As for the accessories, you get the quickstart guide and another pair of Teflon mouse feet.

 Removing the cable and the mouse from the cardboard sleeve is easy and relatively frustration-free.
 The mouse is wrapped in a soft material.
-With all of that through, it’s time to take about the design.
-Being a lightweight mouse, you might also be interested in our picks for the best lightweight gaming mice in 2021.

 Design & Closer Look